Edward Mendelson

 His work on Thomas Pynchon includes Pynchon: A Collection of Critical Essays (1978) and numerous essays, including "The Sacred, the Profane, and The Crying of Lot 49" (1975; reprinted in the 1978 collection) and "Gravity's Encyclopedia" (in Mindful Pleasures: Essays on Thomas Pynchon).
 The latter essay introduced the critical category of "encyclopedic narrative," further elaborated in a later essay, "Encyclopedic Narrative from Dante to Pynchon".

 He is the editor of annotated editions of novels by Thomas Hardy, George Meredith, Arnold Bennett, H. G. Wells, and Anthony Trollope.
 With Michael Seidel he co-edited Homer to Brecht; The European Epic and Dramatic Traditions (1977).

 He was elected to the American Academy of Arts and Sciences in 2015.
 He was elected a Member of the American Philosophical Society in 2017.
 He is a Fellow of the Royal Society of Literature, and was the first Isabel Dalhousie Fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh.

 Before teaching at Columbia, he was an associate professor of English at Yale University and a visiting associate professor of English at Harvard University.
 He received a B.A. from the University of Rochester (1966) and a Ph.D. from the Johns Hopkins University (1969).

-Since 1986 he has written about computing, software, and typography and is a contributing editor of PC Magazine.
+Since the 1980s he has written about computing, software, and typography and is a contributing editor of PC Magazine.

 He is married to the writer Cheryl Mendelson.